Some Applications of Abelianization in Gromov-Witten Theory: Introduction

-Using Theorem \ref{thm:intro} (and its implications for complete intersections) we determine invariants of several explicit targets, including a weighted Grassmannian (Section \ref{sec:wgr}), a weighted flag space (Section \ref{sec:wfl}), and the total space of a bundle on a weighted Grassmannian (Section \ref{sec:wbun}).
-Perhaps of most interest, we recover the conjectural formula for a restriction of the quantum period of a certain del Pezzo surface given in \cite{OP}.
-In fact, by extending the GIT presentation, we are able to improve on their formula and compute the full quantum period of the surface (Section \ref{sec:delpez}).
+Using Theorem \ref{thm:intro} (and its implications for complete intersections) we compute restrictions of $J(\bt, Q, z)$ for several examples previously not known in the literature, including a weighted Grassmannian (Section \ref{sec:wgr}), a weighted flag space (Section \ref{sec:wfl}), and the total space of a bundle on a weighted Grassmannian (Section \ref{sec:wbun}).
+Perhaps of most interest, we recover the conjectural formula for a restriction of the quantum period of the orbifold del Pezzo surface $X_{1, 7/3}$ given in \cite[Sec~6.2]{OP}.
+In fact, by extending the GIT presentation, we are able to compute the \textit{full} quantum period.